kyma-project/community/docs/contributing/02-contributing.md

 ## Developer Certificate of Origin (DCO)

 Due to legal reasons, contributors will be asked to accept a DCO before they submit the first pull request to this project.
 SAP uses the [standard DCO text of the Linux Foundation](https://developercertificate.org/).
-This happens in an automated fashion during the submission process: the CLA assistant tool will add a comment to the pull request.
-Click it to check the DCO, then accept it on the following screen.
+This happens automatically during the submission process: The CLA assistant tool will add a comment to the pull request.
+The contributer must click it to check the DCO and accept it on the following screen.
 CLA assistant will save this decision for upcoming contributions.

-This DCO replaces the previously used CLA ("Contributor License Agreement") as well as the "Corporate Contributor License Agreement" with new terms which are well-known standards and hence easier to approve by legal departments.
-Contributors who had already accepted the CLA in the past may be asked once to accept the new DCO.
+This DCO replaces the previously used CLA ("Contributor License Agreement") as well as the "Corporate Contributor License Agreement" with new terms that are well-known standards and hence easier to approve by legal departments.
+Contributors who had already accepted the CLA in the past may be asked to accept the new DCO.

 ## Contribution rules